 You can open multiple copies of the Query tool in individual tabs simultaneously.
-To close a copy of the Query tool, click the X of the tab.
+To close a copy of the Query tool, click the X in the upper-right hand corner of the tab bar.

 The Query Tool features two panels: